arshadkazmi42/get-set-oss/README.md

 ## Communication

-- Join our slack for any type of help
+- Join our slack for any type of help in getting started with your OSS journey

 ## Twitter Bots